cloudspeech/houdini-talk/short-essay.md

 Others are of the type where you want to wait till all the markup is parsed, that is until DOM is loaded.

-How can you model all kinds of microfrontend embedding in HTML?
+How can you embed _all_ kinds of microfrontends in HTML?

-Easy.
+That's easy.

-Step 1 again: wish yourself `<micro-frontend>`, which knows how to embed a microfrontend and start it.
+First, do step 1 again: wish yourself micro-dash-frontend (`<micro-frontend>`).

+A web component which knows how to embed any kind of app and start it.

 Step 2, add attributes.

 Use `type` to indicate which kind of microfrontend it is:

-`type="auth"` for authentication first, or `type="dom-loaded"` and so on.
+for example `type="auth"` for authentication-first, or `type="dom-loaded"` and so on.

 Step 3, compose: